7RU7H/Archive/Virtualization/Docker/Docker-Hacking.md

 ## Abusing Docker Registry

 [Docker registries](https://docs.docker.com/registry/) are stateless server side application stores the Docker Image.
 Registries store and provide Docker images for use.
-Private registeries contain variouses called a **tag**.
+Private registries contain various called a **tag**.
 The Docker Registry is a JSON endpoint query it with

 Nmap scan to find the ports to interact with the container.